shriramrav/JLearn/README.md

 # JLearn

 ## Description
-JLearn is a machine learning library for Java.
-The library is built with easy setup and usage in mind, catering towards those who are interested in machine learning but don't know where to start.
-Currently, JLearn only supports Deep Learning networks, however, we plan to implement other algorithms such as Convolutional Neural Networks and Genetic Algorithms in the foreseeable future.
+JLearn is a machine learning package for Java.
+The package is built with easy setup and usage in mind, catering towards those who are interested in machine learning but don't know where to start.
+Currently, JLearn only supports Multilayer perceptron networks, however, more types of neural networks may be added in the future.

 ## Installation & Usage
 - Download this repository and place the **JLearn** package into the source folder of your Java project